 - Has a built-in timer

-- Made with stainless steel and glass
+- Made with durable stainless steel and glass

 - Stylish design